-- ❖ Stop by Ames 313 and pick up doughnuts to take to the Seminar set up 15 minutes prior to seminar start and - ❖ Prepare coffee etc. and deliver 15 minutes prior to seminar start.
-Directions for how to make the coffee are posted on the board across from the refrigerator.
+- ❖ Stop by Ames 313 and pick up doughnuts and coffee to take to the Seminar set up 15 minutes prior to seminar start and - Clean up after the seminar.
+Bring the leftovers to the mail room for all to enjoy!
 There will be a sign-up list posted in the kitchen area to ensure that all dates will be covered and no single person or group encounters an unequal share of the seminar set up effort.
 If you don't sign up, be prepared to attend a seminar without refreshments.